Skip to content

 Acuminor has experience from working with several CAs.
 Through this work we can confirm that a high quality, dynamic, threat-led sectoral assessment is key to successful risk-based supervision.
 This work has evidenced, that by incorporating high-quality financial crime intelligence and related threat and risk detail into sectoral assessments, there can be significant impacts for the quality of the outputs derived.

-For those planning their next sectoral and entity-level risk assessments, or in turn those supervised entities, who recognise some of the report’s findings in their own internal Business Wide-Risk Assessment (BWRA) approach; why don’t you contact us to see how we might be able to support.
+For those planning their next sectoral and entity-level risk assessments, or in turn those supervised entities, who recognise some of the report’s findings in their own internal Business Wide-Risk Assessment (BWRA) approach, why don’t you contact us to see how we might be able to support.
 If you wish to read the EBA report directly, please find this linked here.